e‑Live‑Health

 The largest addressable inefficiency in the U.S. economy.

 The United States spends 18% of GDP on healthcare — nearly $4.5 trillion annually.
-Peer nations with comparable medical outcomes spend 11–12%.
+Peer nations with better health outcomes spend 11–12%.
 The gap is not about medical capability.
 It is about a system that rewards treating illness over maintaining health.

 United States